 Photo Credits: Matthew Millman, Tom Harris

-A spectacular site, artistic freedom and clients with vision came together to create the perfect opportunity for Carney Logan Burke Architects to design a modern art piece on the banks of the Snake River.
+A spectacular site, artistic freedom and clients with vision came together to create the perfect opportunity for CLB Architects to design a modern art piece on the banks of the Snake River.

 The 20-acre property brought its challenges.
 An Army Corps of Engineers-built berm created a visual barrier to the water, and a healthy cottonwood grove, though offering the ultimate in privacy, screened the views to the Tetons.
 The architects’ solution was to build platforms on site to study the river, the seasons, and the views, then elevate the home five feet above ground level to lift the main living area above the riverine meadow.

 The architects designed the Riverbend House and guest house in a stripped-down plan: as two bars set perpendicular to each other, the house running east/west, the guesthouse running north/south.
 The structures exemplify a simplicity of line and material palette and are connected by wood decking, which creates a shared outdoor space that capitalizes on warm southern light.
 There, a bosque of aspen trees provides shadow and texture and acts as a focal point within the natural clearing.
 From that seasonal outdoor living space, one looks through the living room of the main house to the Tetons beyond.
 This transparency renders the structure less imposing and further connects the home to its site.

 On both sides of the home, echoed in the guest house, ten-foot overhangs run the length of the building.
 The resulting carved-out spaces, lined with cedar, provide warmth and a natural element, as well as contrast against the metal skin of the building.
 The naturally varicolored cedar is laid in a carefully detailed undulating pattern to create texture and shadow play, while the steel on the exterior of the building is designed to weather over time — its ‘living finish’ slowly rusting to a patina as the home further integrates with its site.